Michael J. Arlen

-Michael John Arlen (born December 9, 1930, London, England) is an American writer, primarily of non-fiction and personal history, as well as a longtime staff writer and television critic for The New Yorker.
+Michael John Arlen (born December 9, 1930) is an American writer, primarily of non-fiction and personal history, as well as a longtime staff writer and television critic for The New Yorker.

 Early life

-Arlen is the son of a British-Armenian writer, Michael Arlen, and former Countess Atalanta Mercati of Athens, Greece.
+Michael John Arlen was born on December 9, 1930, in London, the son of a British-Armenian writer, Michael Arlen, and former Countess Atalanta Mercati of Athens, Greece.
 His early childhood was spent with his family in Cannes, in the South of France.
 At the outbreak of World War II, he was at boarding school in England and went with his school to join a Canadian school in Ottawa, Canada.
-Later he transferred to St. Paul's School, Concord, NH, after which he went to Harvard College, where he was a co-President of The Harvard Lampoon and graduated in 1952.
+Later he transferred to St. Paul's School, Concord, New Hampshire, after which he went to Harvard College, where he was a co-President of The Harvard Lampoon and graduated in 1952.